Benchmarking at the Edge of Comprehension: Critique-Resilient Correctness

 Critique-resilient correctness reframes evaluation as an adversarial interaction between two roles: \begin{compactitem} \item \textbf{Benchmarker (questioner + critic):} Authors questions and attempts to falsify answers by producing valid critiques. \item \textbf{Answerer (solver + defender):} Attempts to produce critique-resilient answers. \end{compactitem} This framing makes \emph{benchmark design itself a measurable capability}.
 A strong benchmarker produces questions that cause other models to fail while remaining well-posed, and can localize errors in faulty answers.
 A weak benchmarker produces questions that are easily solved or ill-posed, and misses errors in incorrect answers.

 \begin{definition}[Evaluation game outcome] Fix a benchmarker $A$ and answerer $B$.
 An interaction produces a question $q$ (authored by $A$) and an answer $a_B$ (by $B$).
-Under the protocol: \begin{compactitem} \item $B$ \textbf{wins} if $a_B$ is critique-resilient: no valid incorrectness or ill-posedness critique is upheld. \item $A$ \textbf{wins} if $B$ fails to answer, or if a valid critique establishes that $a_B$ is incorrect or incomplete. \item The outcome is \textbf{dropped} if the protocol cannot resolve the relevant claims within its adjudication budget. \end{compactitem} \end{definition}
+Under the protocol: \begin{compactitem} \item $B$ \textbf{wins} if $a_B$ is critique-resilient: no valid incorrectness or obscurity critique is upheld. \item $A$ \textbf{wins} if $B$ fails to answer, or if a valid incorrectness or obscurity critique against $a_B$ is upheld. \item The outcome is \textbf{dropped} if an ill-posedness critique against $q$ is upheld, or if the protocol cannot resolve the relevant claims within its adjudication budget. \end{compactitem} An upheld ill-posedness critique invalidates $q$ rather than rewarding either party: since the question itself is defective, its latent difficulty $\theta_{a,i}$ has no meaningful interpretation, and including such traces in the Bradley-Terry fit would contaminate the latent space. \end{definition}